crispycookies/cat25256/README.md

   memory_status_t cat25256_read(cat25256_handle_t *handle, uint32_t address, uint8_t *data, uint32_t length, size_t cs);

   /**
-   * @brief Writes data to the CAT25256 memory.
+   * @brief Writes data to a single EEPROM-page
    * @param handle The cat25256_handle_t to use
    * @param address The address to write to
    * @param data The data buffer to write